taha-elmasir/Weather-Journal-App/README.md

 ## Description

-Get temperature from api using Zipcode and country code.
+Get temperature from an API using Zip and country code.

 ## tools and languages used to create the project